 Hip Out of Alignment Symptoms

 Having hips out of alignment can be a scary prospect.
 You may think that one leg has grown longer than the other or that you have scoliosis.
 However, most hip misalignments among adults happen over time and can be fixed with the proper stretches and exercises.
-Most of the time, it can be handled at home or with the help of our experienced chiropractor at Better Health Chiropractic Juneau.
+Most of the time, it can be handled at home or with the help of our chiropractic care in Anchorage, AK.
 Here are some symptoms indicating that your hips are out of alignment:

 • Hip pain